In the 1930’s, cultivation became illegal and a war on the plant was being waged.

 To create a CBD product, methods such as CO2 extraction will extract the cannabinoid content from the cannabis plant.
 While extracting the cannabinoid content, other compounds found within the plant are also extracted.
 These include terpenes, flavonoids, and other cannabinoids.
 The extract is then refined further to contain specific cannabinoids.

 An extract that contains all of the compounds naturally occurring in the plant, nothing is removed.
-All of the compounds work together to magnify the therapeutic benefits of each individual cannabinoid, creating the “entourage effect”.
+All of the compounds work together, creating the “entourage effect”.

 Cons: May have unwanted side effects due to a small percentage of THC, stronger flavor, could cause legal issues for someone who may be drug tested.